 Canonical URLs are the URLs that lead to exactly where a page is located.
-It’s very important for search engines to find the right page, to prevent duplicated content mistakes.
+It’s essential for search engines to find the right page, so to prevent duplicated content mistakes.

 The search engine will always follow the canonical URL, and it will most likely ignore the current page if the canonical URL points to a page other than the current page.

 Duplicated content can cause issues, but your site won’t be penalized for it.
 Google automatically filters duplicated content and will choose a version of the page that’s most suitable for the search engine user.